Rainbow Milk Bread Recipe

 Ingredients

 Milk bread, or Shokupan (“plain bread”) is a Japanese bread made using a tangzhong or yudane.
-Using this roux-like starter gives the bread its characteristic softness and prevents it from becoming stale as quickly as another white bread.
+It’s an enriched bread made with egg, milk, and butter or oil like challah dough, brioche, and dough for cinnamon rolls or honey bun.
+Using a roux-like starter gives the bread its characteristic softness and prevents it from becoming stale as quickly as other white bread.

-I use artificial food coloring in this rainbow bread recipe to get the most vibrant color.
+I use artificial food coloring in this rainbow bread recipe for the most vibrant color.
 You can use a rainbow of natural food colors, but in my tests they made a pastel rainbow bread.

-If you’re looking for more rainbow-inspired recipes, how about making rainbow sugar cookies, rainbow poke bowl, a rainbow fruit tart, or a rainbow salad with maple dressing?
+If you’re looking for more rainbow-inspired recipes, check out these collections of rainbow desserts and savory rainbow recipes like rainbow sugar cookies, homemade rainbow sprinkles, a rainbow crudite platter, rainbow pizza, rainbow poke bowl, a rainbow fruit tart or fruit tray, or a rainbow salad with maple dressing?
 Except for the sugar cookies, the colors in those rainbow recipes are all naturally occurring!

 Please see the recipe card below for complete information on ingredients and quantities.